TitoAdeneye/Dice-Game/README.md

-# Dice-Game

-Using HTML, CSS and JavaScript
+# Dice Game using HTML, CSS and JavaScript